VikasViki/Data-Structures-And-Algorithms/LeetCode/Easy/Convert Binary Number in a Linked List to Integer.md

 - Traverse the link list from left to right
 - While traversing store values of node into a concatenated string
 - Multiply the string value with 2<sup>index</sup>
-- Store the accumalted sum in a decimal variable [Final Ans]
+- Store the accumalted sum in a decimal variable

 # Python Code